sunjay/sunjay.github.io/_drafts/mutable-iterators.md

 expected based on the code that worked fine before.
 The `&'a mut [T]` annotation on the `items` variable doesn't seem to be correct this time.

+TODO: Consider rewriting the next few parts in terms of the mental model that even though a mutable reference can reborrowed any number of times, it can only be *moved* once.
+You can move a mutable reference out of a local variable, but not a field.
+That's why this code doesn't work and the `mem::take` solution does.

+TODO: Consider mentioning reborrowing since people might feel like they've seen mutable references get copied

 The tricky thing here is that the [Rust borrowing rules][ref-rules] only allow us to have *one* mutable reference to a given value at any given time.
 Mutable references are not `Copy`, so when we assign `self.items` into the `items` variable, we are *moving* it, not copying it.
 Rust knows that